Academic Catalog 2024-2025

 Students with a semester level of Freshman 1, Freshman 2, Sophomore 1 or Sophomore 2 may not enroll.

-Enrollment limited to students with department of Psychology.
+Enrollment is limited to students with a program in Psychology, Psychology or Psychology.

 PSYC 477 - Developmental Neuroscience